• Cookbook

 2. When ready to roll out, cut dough into quarters.
 You can use a rolling pin if you don't have a pasta machine - roll the dough out as thin as you can, in a rectangular shape then use a sharp knife to cut noodles into strips.
 Flour a sheet pan and place noodles on the pan until ready to boil.

 3. Make the sauce.
-Melt the butter and heavy cream together in a saute pan over medium low heat.
-Add the garlic, nutmeg, and salt and pepper to taste.
+Melt the butter and heavy cream or half and half together in a saute pan over medium low heat.
+Add the garlic, nutmeg, all spice and salt and pepper to taste.
 Let cook for at least one minute then keep warm over low heat.
+It will thicken and can get lumpy.
+If it does, add more cream or half and half and whisk together until smooth.

 4. Boil the pasta for 2 minutes then immediately transfer to the heated sauce.
 Don't be afraid to add a little pasta water in with the sauce (at least 1/4 cup).
 Add the mint and toss everything together.
 Serve with a sprinkle more of chopped mint.